learn-co-students/nyc04-seng-ft-011121/10-intro-to-web/README.md

   * What is a HTTP status code?
 What do the codes 200, 404, 500, 503, 302, 422 and 418 mean?
     * https://http.cat/
   * Why do we use HTTP verbs?
 What is the difference between what GET, POST, PUT, PATCH, and DELETE requests do?
+    - GET - We want to READ/GET some information
+    - POST - we want to POST/CREATE some information
+    - PUT/PATCH - we want to UPDATE some information
+    - DELETE - we want to DELETE some information

+    - URL: URI (Uniform Resource Identifier)

 * What's the difference between static and dynamic websites?
 What are some of the benefits of a dynamic website?